 '''

 (find-relevant-directories syms [mode]) → (listof path?)

 syms : (listof symbol?)

-mode : (symbols 'preferred 'all-available) = 'preferred

 '''

-Returns a list of paths identifying installed directories (i.e., collections and installed PLane T packages) whose "info.rkt" file defines one or more of the given symbols.
-The result is based on a cache that is computed by raco setup and stored in the "info-domain" sub-directory of each collection directory (as determined by the PLT_COLLECTION_PATHS environment variable, etc.) and the file "cache.rkt" in the user add-on directory.
-Note that the cache may be out of date by the time you call get_info/full, so do not assume that it won't return #f.
+Returns a list of paths identifying installed directories (i.e., collections and installed PLaneT packages) whose "info.rkt" file defines one or more of the given symbols.
+The result is based on a cache that is computed by raco setup.
+Note that the cache may be out of date by the time you call get-info/full, so do not assume that it won't return #f.